 Formalisms for inference of edges from dynamics? [[DW]]

 As the construction of various phenomenological and social networks an active area of research for both biology and computational social science. [[DW: add transition: The observed network datasets are normally dynamic, rather than static in both spatial and temporal dimensions.
 For example, the co-expressed gene modules were found to vary during embryonic development.
 How can we infer the embryonic developmental gene regulatory network from temporal dynamics in gene expression; i.e., inference of the regulatory edges between TFs and target genes?
 This type of network edges does not describe correlational relationships because TFs and their targets are likely not co-expressed (i.e., low correlation).
 These edges tell us a causal relationship.]]
 While correlational relationships could potentially be easily calculated with the appropriate data, a fundamental question is the distinction between direct and indirect interactions.
 This is of particular importance for biology in terms of identifying the master regulator of a disease.
 The same application is true for social networks for identifying the source of influence.
 Established mathematical machineries like Bayesian networks or Markov random fields have been used for this purpose.
 The inference of causal relationships could be greatly benefited by time-series data.
 The question is extremely common in biology, under the term “reverse engineering”.
 Ideally, one could write differential equations to fit the temporal data, nevertheless, temporal data in most genomics experiments do not have enough time-points.
-To overcome the drawback, for instance, given the genome-wide expression profile of at different time-points, one could perform project the high-dimensional gene expression data to low dimensional space by data mining techniques such as SVD, and write differential equations to model the dynamics of the projections [26].
+To overcome the drawback, for instance, given the genome-wide expression profile of at different time-points, one could perform project the high-dimensional gene expression data to low dimensional space by data mining techniques such as SVD, and write differential equations to model the dynamics of the projections [26]. [[It is not clear to me how networks help in this or networks from different fields help in this section? -ANS]]

 [[DW: Thus, dynamic modelling of abstract networks can help us to understand mechanistic networks that normally have causal edges. like co-expression infers co-regulation ]]